JoshDeiner/audio/README.md

 ## Features

 - Audio recording with platform-specific optimizations
-- Transcription using whisper models
+- Transcription using Whisper models
 - Text-to-speech synthesis
+- Asynchronous state machine for conversation workflows
 - Pluggable architecture for extensibility
 - Dependency injection for improved testability and maintainability